What Is A Catastrophic Injury?

 In addition to turning an injured person’s life upside down, these injuries frequently put serious emotional and financial stress on the person’s family.
 Families do not when or if their lives will return to normal.
 Plus, they are faced with concerns about paying for catastrophic medical care and supporting the family.
 Loved ones may have to miss work or stop working altogether to care for and tend to a family member who has suffered this type of injury.

-A catastrophic injury after is a serious, disabling injury that has long-term and potentially permanent effects on the injured person’s life.
-Many car accident victims survivors suffer TBIs or spinal cord injuries that disable from walking, communicating, caring for themselves or working.
+A catastrophic injury is a serious, disabling injury that has long-term and potentially permanent effects on the injured person’s life.
+Examples of these injuries are TBIs or spinal cord injuries that disable victims from walking, communicating, caring for themselves or working.

 The seriousness of this type of injury cannot be overstated.
 What distinguishes it from other, non-calamitous injuries is its life-altering nature.